iPlumb3r/KeQuarks/ReadMe.md

 Resources
 -
 A list of useful resources :
-* <a href="http://hubject.net/iPlumb3r/GitHub/Meta-Map.html">Context Map</a>
 * <a href="https://t.me/KeQuarks">"Public" KeQuarks Telegram Group</a>